Irritable mares are tying up with ulcers. They are unable to ovulate because they do not have

 enough calcium in their feed.
 We have the supplement to help calm mares quickly!

 Irritable mares are tying up with Ulcers, unable to ovulate.
 They are PMSing all the time,

 depressed, agitated, hard to handle, tying-up, picky eaters, .

 With the lack of minerals in today’s feed and hay, irritable mares are unable to fully ovulate.

-They are dangerous to be around.
+They are dangerous to be around and fighting ulcers.

 The lack of Calcium in the feed is what prevents the mares from ovulating.
 Maximum

 Performance supplement has a chelated Calcium that is 93% digestible into the bloodstream.

 This product works very quickly, in about 4 days, will allow a mare to ovulate, calm down and

 start to save her energy for racing, showing, breeding, and everyday life.
 If the mare has